 1.4.1.
 Fill the recovery chamber to just above the slice-holding mesh, keep it on the bench at room temperature, and bubble.

-NOTE: The slice recovery chamber used here is very similar to the classical chambers described by previously by Edwards and Konnerth3. aCSF is kept in a glass beaker (400 mL) that holds a round acrylic frame with black nylon mesh glued to the bottom.
+NOTE: The slice recovery chamber used here is very similar to the classical chambers described previously by Edwards and Konnerth3. aCSF is kept in a glass beaker (400 mL) that holds a round acrylic frame with black nylon mesh glued to the bottom.
 The acrylic frame is suspended in the middle of the beaker via an acrylic hook resting over the edge of the beaker.
 The glass bubbler is inserted all the way to the bottom.
 The design allows for oxygenation of both sides of slices.
 Bubbling also provides constant mixing of aCSF in the recovery chamber.
 The black mesh provides a high contrast against the off-white slices, which are then easier to see.

 1.5.
 Prepare the transcardial perfusion and cutting solution.